Updated July 4, 2023

 CASE 1: When we do not have any information regarding the statistics of any columns from table1 and table2.
 In this case, the execution plan for the above query will be more costly.

-CASE2: When we do have the specific required information regarding the statistics of any columns from table1 and table2.
+CASE2: When we do have the specifically required information regarding the statistics of any columns from table1 and table2.
 In this case, the execution plan for the above query will be less costly.

-Reason being, during the join which is based on the id column from table1 and table2, needs to be on the same AMP in order to join the data based on this column from table1 and table2
+The reason is, during the join, which is based on the id column from table1 and table2, it needs to be on the same AMP in order to join the data based on this column from table1 and table2

-Suppose table1 contain 100 records having ID from 1 to 100 distributed evenly over 10 AMP in the below fashion.
+Suppose table1 contains 100 records having ID from 1 to 100 distributed evenly over 10 AMP in the below fashion.

 - The records having the ID from 1 to 10 in AMP1